Leon Russell: "Delta Lady"

+1970s recordings and concerts

-Also in 1970, Russell played piano on Dave Mason's album Alone Together, notably on the song "Sad and Deep as You".
-The song "The Letter" performed by Joe Cocker with Leon Russell & the Shelter People peaked at #7 on the Hot 100 on May 30, 1970; this was Russell's first hit song.
+In 1970, Russell played piano on Dave Mason's album Alone Together, notably on the song "Sad and Deep as You".
+The song "The Letter" performed by Joe Cocker with Leon Russell & the Shelter People peaked at No. 7 on the Hot 100 on May 30, 1970; this was Russell's first hit song.

 In November 1970, Russell performed at the Fillmore East, with Elton John on the same bill.
 Those performances have been bootlegged.
 Russell and John appeared on The David Frost Show with Fillmore owner Bill Graham on December 3, 1970.
 Russell's album Prince of Peace: Radio Broadcast 1970 is a soundboard recording of a concert at Fillmore East in late 1970.

-Leon Russell and Friends recorded the "Homewood Sessions", broadcast as an "unscripted and unrehearsed" one-hour TV special on KCET (Los Angeles) that aired in December 1970 and was later re-broadcast several times on the Public Broadcasting Service.
+Leon Russell and Friends recorded the Homewood Sessions, broadcast as an "unscripted and unrehearsed" one-hour TV special on KCET (Los Angeles) that aired in December 1970 and was later re-broadcast several times on PBS.

 Also in December 1970, Rolling Stone magazine carried an interview with Russell.
 It opened with a characterization of his sound as "those driving, lurchy, churchy rock and roll songs".
 Russell produced some tracks for Bob Dylan in March 1971 when Dylan was experimenting with his new sound.
-The sessions produced the single "Watching the River Flow" and "When I Paint My Masterpiece", both of which prominently featured Russell's gospel-flavored piano.
+The sessions produced the single "Watching the River Flow" and "When I Paint My Masterpiece," both of which prominently featured Russell's gospel-flavored piano.

 At the invitation of George Harrison, Russell played piano on Badfinger's third album, Straight Up in the summer of 1971.
-Leon performed piano, vocals, bass and backing vocals at the two shows of the war-refugees' benefit (Concert for Bangladesh) on August 1, 1971.
+Russell performed piano, vocals, bass and backing vocals at the two shows of the war-refugees' benefit (Concert for Bangladesh) on August 1, 1971.
 He was featured performing a medley of the songs "Jumpin' Jack Flash" and "Young Blood" and singing a verse on Harrison's "Beware of Darkness".
 Bob Dylan surprised Russell by asking him to play bass for some of Dylan's portion of the concert; Russell and Harrison sang harmonies on the chorus of "Just Like a Woman".
 The Concert for Bangladesh benefit album released in late 1971 was a major critical and commercial success.
 The release topped album charts in several countries, and went on to win the Grammy Award for Album of the Year in March 1973.
-The Concert also became an Apple concert benefit film directed by Saul Swimmer and released in spring, 1972.
+The concert also became a concert benefit film directed by Saul Swimmer and released in the spring of 1972.

 In 1971, Shelter Records released Leon Russell and the Shelter People and Asylum Choir II (co-produced by Marc Benno) and recorded at Russell's Skyhill Studios.
-Leon Russell and the Shelter People went on to be Russell's first US gold album.
+Leon Russell and the Shelter People went on to be Russell's first U.S. gold album.
 In the same year, Russell played on recording sessions with B. B. King, Eric Clapton, and Bob Dylan.